 - actively and intellectually engage in professional nursing experiences

-We have a low faculty-student ratio with small classes and clinical groups so you’ll receive personal attention from faculty.
+We have a low faculty-student ratio with small classes and clinical groups so you will receive personal attention from faculty.
 The result is a close-knit, collaborative community of nursing students, faculty and clinical preceptors.

 I would have to say the relationships and connections I built with professors and classmates was the most memorable part of my program.
 Being such a small school, you have the opportunity to develop close relationships with your peers and create lifelong friendships.
 When you are surrounded by faculty that want to see you succeed as well as friends and classmates who support you throughout your college and post grad life, you can’t help but feel grateful for the strenuous program that brought you together.